couchbase/subjson/README.md

 fixed array of `iovec` like structures (buffer-length regions) which consist of the new document.

+The library itself is written in C. The tests are in C++.

 ## Performance Characteristics

 Because the library does not actually build a JSON tree, the memory usage and